SynapseTraining/basic_performance_monitoring_tutorial/Tutorials/basic_performance_monitoring/06_SNMP_Monitoring.md

 IF-MIB::ifOutQLen.2 = Gauge32: 0
 ````

-Any of the numeric values (INTEGER, Counter32, Gauge32) can be used for performance monitoring and the text value (STRING) can be added as tags
- if necessary by Telegraf.

 One important note, I choose to use 32-bit counters here as that is not most commonly supported.
 If you are trying to monitor devices with
 High Capacity (HC) Interfaces, you may need to use the `ifXTable` instead.
 Exactly what is best for your device depends on the model, best